microsoft/Windows-universal-samples/Samples/Accelerometer/README.md

 The sample asks you to choose an accelerometer.

 - The standard accelerometer reports total acceleration.
-- The linear accelerometer reports acceleration due to motion.
+- The linear accelerometer reports acceleration due to the motion.
 - The gravity accelerometer reports acceleration due to gravity.

 After choosing your accelerometer, you can choose one of these scenarios: